-Coursework Assignment and Colloquium / Duration of Examination: 30 minutes Duration of Coursework: 4 months
+Coursework Assignment and Colloquium / Duration of Examination: 30 minutes

 The course duration is one semester.
 The assessment of the module covers the results of the project report, written either as groupwork or on an individual basis by the student, the project presentation, and the final colloquium arranged on an individual basis.